Nissan Leaf (2024) specs, price, ratings and reviews

 In practice

 WLTP consumption is 14.4 kWh/100km (manufacturer figure).
 The model is brand new, real-world consumption data from owners is still limited.
-The indicative entry price is 36,990 euro (peildatum mid-2026), a starting price, not an offer and not a forecast.
+The indicative entry price is 36,990 euro (reference date mid-2026), a starting price, not an offer and not a forecast.
 The 52 kWh entry version has a lower range; check the official specification for the variant of your choice.

 Points to note